Havant: History

-Archeological digs in the 19th and 20th centuries uncovered evidence of Roman buildings – near St Faith's Church and in Langstone Avenue, along with neolithic and mesolithic remains.
+Archeological digs in the 19th and 20th centuries uncovered evidence of Roman buildings – near St Faith's Church and in Langstone Avenue, along with Neolithic and Mesolithic remains.

-Havant was known around 935 CE as 'Hamafunta' (the spring of Hama), referring to the spring to the south-west of St Faith's Churchyard and a settlement was made at the crossing point of tracks from the Downs to the coast and another east–west along the coast.
+Havant was known around 935 CE as 'Hamanfunta' (the spring of Hama), referring to the spring to the south-west of St Faith's Churchyard and a settlement was made at the crossing point of tracks from the Downs to the coast and another east–west along the coast.

 In 1086 (at the time of the Domesday Book), Havant was a village with a population of around 100.
 In 1200, the monks of Winchester Cathedral were granted the right to hold a market at Haveunte.
 Around 1450, an annual fair was held on the feast of Saint Faith.

 For much of its history water played a vital part in local commerce, with many water mills, and parchment manufacture and brewing.

 Much of Havant was destroyed by fire in 1760, leaving only the church and the adjacent late 16th or early 17th century cottages.
 The cottages are now known collectively as "The Old House at Home", and are used as a pub.
 It is claimed that the two main beams in the lounge bar were recovered from the Spanish Armada, and that the "Bear Post" within once had the last dancing bear in England tethered to it.
 The fire allowed widening of roads and easier passage of stagecoaches through the town: the Bear Hotel and Dolphin Hotel were notable coaching inns.
 In the early hours of 25 October 1784 Havant suffered a minor earthquake, and a similar event occurred on 30 November 1811.

 Hall Place, on South Street is a grade II-listed house, larger than others in the four main streets.
 It was rebuilt in 1796 by John Butler, replacing a seventeenth-century house reputed to have been built with stone from the slighted Warblington Castle.
 The classically Georgian house, of buff colour bricks from Dorset, passed in the 1820s into the ownership of Mr Charles Beare Longcroft, solicitor of established civic fame, whose wife's grandfather, John Cressweller (or Crassweller), had purchased the house from John Butler in 1803 and whose family parted with it in the middle of the 20th century.